Skip to main content

 Value & Pack Size HR8 Wins

-The math is straightforward: the HR8 gives you 3 bracelets for $9.99 ($3.33 each) while the Atomic Bear gives you 2 for $12.99 ($6.50 each).
-That is nearly half the per-unit cost for the HR8.
+The math is straightforward: the HR8 3-pack costs less while the Atomic Bear 2-pack runs higher — roughly double the per-unit cost.
 You also get 36 feet of total cord vs 24 feet.
 For anyone buying on value, the HR8 wins decisively.

 Cord Quality Tie